 Therefore, TC firms emphasise more on their economic performance over environmental and social ones, which severely affect the working conditions, health and safety and environmental sustainability.
 They face demand-side uncertainties, cash flow issues, lack of standardised business practices, skill shortage and higher employee turnover (Prieto-Sandoval et al., 2018).
-The TC firms' adoption of CE is likely to be constrained by their budget and pressure from their customers and policymakers.
-Absence or shortage of financial support, information management system, necessary technology, consumer interest, government support and managerial commitment to the environmental cause and professionalism in ecological management (Ritzén & Sandström, 2017; Rizos et al., 2016) at the firm level also constrain adoption of the CE.
-Nonetheless, the TC manufacturers can be benefitted from the CE adoption through the increased image, cost reduction, business growth, higher productivity, recovery of the environment through reduced CO2 emission, substantial reduction of water, effluent and power usage and albeit greater sustainability (Su, 2013; Wigley et al., 2012).
-On the other hand, Dey, Malesios, De, Budhwar, et al. (2020) and Prieto-Sandoval et al. (2018) proposed 13 action points for the CE implementation, as demonstrated in Table 1.
+The TC firms' adoption of CE is likely to be constrained by their budget, pressure from their customers and policymakers.
+Absence or shortage of financial support, information management system, necessary technology, consumer interest, government support and managerial commitment to the environmental cause, and professionalism in ecological management (Rizos et al., 2016; Ritzén & Sandstrom, 2017).

-However, these need synergy among all the stakeholders across the supply chain, including policymakers.
+Nonetheless, The TC manufacturers can be benefitted from the CE adoption through the increased image, cost reduction, business growth, higher productivity, recovery of the environment through reduced CO2 emission, substantial reduction of water, effluent and power usage, and albeit greater sustainability (Su, 2013; Wigley et al., 212).
+On the other hand, Dey et al. (2020) and Prieto-Sandoval et al. (2018) proposed 13 action points for the CE implementation, as demonstrated in Table 1.
+However, these need to be synergistic among all the stakeholders across the supply chain, including policymakers.

 Successful implementation of CE depends on several internal and external factors.
-External factors include public policy, market conditions, technological development and stakeholders, whereas internal factors are the firm's resources, capabilities and competencies (Prieto-Sandoval et al., 2018).
-In the take field, the resources are procurement department, materials database, design and creativity and human resource department, and competences are abilities for eco-design and to attract talents with environmental values.
-In the make field, the resources are machinery and equipment, design and production technology, and competences are production and project management.
-In the distribute field, traceability systems is the resource, and competence is the ability to perform reverse logistics, manage traceability and share logistics operations with other organisations.
-In the use field, the resources are business intelligence for market analysis, maintenance services platform and communication channels, and competences are green marketing initiatives, including the consumer in product design, and maintenance services offer.
-In the recover field, the resources are reusable and recyclable products and materials, and competences are the ability to design circular processes and products (Prieto-Sandoval et al., 2018).
+External factors include public policy, market conditions, technological development, and stakeholders; whereas internal factors are the firm's resources, capabilities and competencies (Prieto-Sandoval et al., 2018).
+In the take field, the resources are the procurement department, the materials database, design and creativity, the human resource department; and competencies are abilities for eco-design and to attract talents with environmental values.
+In the make field, the resources are machinery and equipment, design, production technology, and competencies are production and project management.
+In the distribute field, traceability systems are the resource and competencies, the ability to perform reverse logistics, manage traceability, and share logistics operations with other organisations.
+In the use field, the resources are green marketing initiatives, including the consumer in product design, and materials; and competencies are green marketing initiatives, including the consumer in product design, and materials, and competences are the ability to design circular processes and products (Prieto-Sandoval et al., 2018).